vlandham/captain_z/out/captain_z.md

 Though even from their distance, the cannon blasts were loud and scary.
 Lucy hid at the back of the boat and covered her ears.
 Orion and Nova kept their heads up, but ducked down at every nearby blast.

 Captain Moss was not a skilled sailor, nor was his crew accustom to taking orders.
 They all had spent the last year living the land lovers life in Bodega.
 Now out in the water again, the crew had lost their sea legs.

+So when Zephyr cut sharply through the water around a big galley of a ship, Pete Moss didn't follow.
+He tried though, shouting to the crew to tack in the sails and turning the wheel as hard as he could.
+But the ropes on the sails were tangled and twisted up and his big boat couldn't turn sharp enough.

+The front side of his ship smashed into the back half of the galley with a deafening screech.
+Moss's ship took all the damage.
+It lurched to a stop, sending the Captain and his crew flying to the deck floor.
+Planks and other bits of wood were thrown across the water from where the boats hit.
+Moss got up to look at the front of his boat to find a huge gash where the sea water was already starting to flood in.

+Moss started shouting to abandon ship, and within seconds he and his crew were lowering their rowboats into the water.
+The pirates swung down to the rowboats and started rowing as fast as they could as their ship tipped sideways into the water.

+The ship sank completely into the water a few minutes later.
+Captain Moss and his crew watched it go down, then sadly rowed for shore.

+The crew on the galley that had been hit watched them from their deck, making sure to note all the pirates involved in the disaster.
+The leader would hear about this.

+Zephyr sailed on.

+With all the other pirates focused on the town, it looked like the way was clear for them to escape.

+Captain Z pulled Wind Drinker around to point directly at the entrance to the bay.
+It was still open, and clear of any ships.
+Despite the cannon fire and the commotion all around, Captain Z smiled at her luck. _We made it,_ she thought.

+That's when she saw the Sea Breaker slowly maneuvering through the waters towards the entrance.
+Captain Z's hear was gripped with fear.
+Spears was going to cut them off before they made it out!

+#

+Captain Z panicked.
+The Sea Breaker was big enough to block much of their way out.
+Wind Drinker could probably dodge around the big ship, but then they would be in open water.
+Out there, with no other ships around, Captain Spears would be free to blast away with his cannons.
+Captain Z knew her ship couldn't stand up to that kind of fire power.
+They would be helpless if Spears attacked.
+The game would be up.

+If Spears and his crew boarded the ship, Captain Z would most likely be held captive.
+The children would be prisoners in the Port of Goodnews, with no one to protect them.
+And the feathers would certainly be stolen.

+The feathers!

+Captain Z had forgotten her treasure, but now she wondered if they might work on her steed of a ship, Wind Drinker.
+There was only one way to find out.

+She roped the wheel steady so that it stayed on course.
+They were still headed right for the entrance to the bay.
+But the Sea Breaker was reaching the entrance already.
+It slowed near the western edge of the entrance.

+Captain Z pulled the feathers out of her pocket and looked them over.
+Then she slowly touched them to the ship's wheel.

+Nothing happened.

+She didn't loose hope.
+Moving to the front deck, she tried the floor, the railing, and even the main mast.
+She touched the feather to each spot hoping for some magic to happen.
+But the feathers did nothing, and the ship remained in the water.

+Lucy, Orion, and Nova watched Captain Z frantically move about the ship, jamming the feathers here and there.
+They could feel the fear rising in their bellies.
+Even Muddle above started to caw frantically.

+Captain Spears had positioned his ship along the edge of the entrance.
+The crew started loading grape shot and mast breakers into the cannon.
+As Wind Drinker passed by, they would fire the shots and blast down the sails.
+Captain Z's ship would have no way to move and the treasure would be easy to get.

+Captain Z, now desperate, ran around the whole ship from front to back with two of the feathers in each hand, trying to get her steed up in the air.
+Finally, she stopped and cried out in frustration.

+Lucy looked up and uncovered her ears.
+She had an idea.
+In her loudest voice, she shouted to Captain Z over the commotion in the bay.

+"Try it on the wings!"

+Captain Z was confused until she saw that Lucy was pointing up.
+Captain Z looked up as well to see the sails of her ship blowing in the wind. _The sails,_ she thought, _of course!_

+Filled out and full of air, the sails did look a bit like wings.
+Just like the Pegasus of legend, perhaps the feathers would only work on the wings of the steed.

+#

+It was their last chance to try.
+Wind Drinker was almost alongside the Sea Breaker as it neared the entrance.
+As soon as they were in firing range, Captain Spears would open fire on Sophia and the children.

+Captain Z ran to the mast and started climbing up the rope ladder to the sail.
+As she held on with one hand, she took two of the feathers in the other hand and jammed them into the sail cloth.
+The quill of one of the feathers stuck.

+Instantly, the boat jolted.
+The hull creaked loudly as it lifted up partway out of the water.

+They were starting to float, but it wasn't enough.

+With the jolt, Captain Z was thrown back and swung wide on the ladder.
+She swung herself back to the sail and jabbed the second feather into the sail.

+The ship creaked again as it lifted up completely out of the water.
+Now they were skimming across the surface of the sea, and they were moving at a breakneck speed.

+In two seconds, they would skim right in front of the Sea Breaker.
+Desperately, Captain Z grabbed the last two feathers in her free hand and jumped up to jab them both into the sail.

+Wind Drinker lurched into the air like a wind powered rocket.